fegonzalez7/rob_unal_clase6/README.md

  - I, me and myself
  - [Mr. Chitiva](https://github.com/cychitivav) -> good pics
- - [Alejandra](https://github.com/ariasAleia) -> The only person who has the guts to challenge me
+ - [Alejandra](https://github.com/ariasAleia) -> The only person who has the guts to challenge me and bet me :P

 This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have [Paypal](https://paypal.me/fegonzalez17?country.x=CO&locale.x=en_US) (just kidding).